mbilab/Rain-forcast/README.md

 # Rain-forcast
 Rain-forcast is a messenger  chatbot tells you when to rain.

-##Setup
+## Setup
 `cp config.json.example config.json` and write dwon your configuration.

-##Build
+* put your key & crt of ssl into ssl file

+## Build
-1.Create a facebook fan page
+* Create a facebook fan page
  Go to facebook for developer: https://developers.facebook.com/.
-2.Add a new messenger app.
+* Add a new messenger app.
-3.Create pageToken at Token Generation.
+* Create pageToken at Token Generation.
-4.Set webhookToken at Webhooks.
+* et webhookToken at Webhooks.
-5.Select a page to subscribe your webhook to the page event.
+* Select a page to subscribe your webhook to the page event.

-##Run
+## Run
 `node server.js`